Denchikot123/CTFCUP-Tournament-02.11.2025/README.md

 [ENG] Solution to a Crypto assignment in CTFCUP, November 2, 2025 -
-In the assignment, we were given two files (task.py, task.txt) and had to attempt to decrypt the original text using a master key by changing the decryption code.
+In the assignment, we were given two files (task.py, task_data.txt) and had to attempt to decrypt the original text using a master key by changing the decryption code.
 One of them contained Python code, while the other contained the encrypted text and the master key.

 Let's start by analyzing the Python program.